dqops/dqo/docs/dqo-concepts/checks/configuring-checks.md

 ### **Transforming column values**
 The tables found in the data landing zones are often CSV files with all columns defined as a character data type.
-These columns must be casted to a correct data type before they could be used to perform some kind of data transformations.
+These columns must be cast to a correct data type before they could be used to perform some kind of data transformations.

 Let's assume that the monitored table is an external table, backed by the following CSV file.